Garages - General Requirements

 - Place heavy items on shelves at waist height.
 Identify the weight of unfamiliar loads and load limits on shelving.

 - Clearly label all chemicals and materials.
-Check the material safety data sheet (MSDS) or safety data sheet (SDS) for storage and handling instructions.
+Check the safety data sheet (SDS) for storage and handling instructions.
 Contact the manufacturer if you require more information.

-- Use only approved safety containers for flammable and combustible liquids.
+- Use only approved safety containers for flammable liquids.

 - Ground and bond containers when transferring flammable liquids from one container to another.

-- Store compressed gas cylinders upright, in cages designed for this purpose or secured with chain or brackets.
+- Store compressed gas cylinders upright, in cages designed for this purpose, or secured with chains or brackets.

 - Store and dispose of waste oils and fluids according to local by-laws or environmental regulations.